Brands and Horns

 The serial number game

-Serial numbers are usually located on the bottom end of the horn on the back, just few inches lower then the thumb rest.
+Serial numbers are usually located on the bottom end of the horn on the back, just few inches lower than the thumb rest.
 Occasionally the serial number will be placed as well or only on the bell.
 There are often lists of a company’s serial numbers that can tell you what year a horn was manufactured.

 There are some fanatics out there, usually Selmer Mark VI fans, that look for a horn based primarily on the serial number.
 Serial numbers will tell you the year the horn was made.
 The theory is that certain years produced better horns, perhaps because of better materials, better craftsman, economy etc. This is a decent theory, and for the most part the “good” serial number range horns may tend to be really great.
 However, this does not mean that an occasional terrible horn was not produced during the good years, or that an incredible horn was not produced in the years that don’t fall in the “good” serial number range.
 You can use these numbers as guidelines, buy my experience has told me that you just need to find as many horns as you can that fit your needs and try them all as much as you can.
 You may find you like the way the horns in the off years sound better than those in the prime years.
+A horn from the golden period may have been abused and poorly repaired as well, leading to a poorly functioning horn.

 Materials and lacquer